Mohamed-Sharif/Scalable-Web-Application-with-ALB-and-Auto-Scaling/architecture-diagram.md

 - The Auto Scaling Group covers all EC2 instances across subnets.
 - Security groups are shown as a style overlay on EC2 instances.
 - Users access the application via the ALB.
+- EC2 instances send metrics and logs to CloudWatch.
+- CloudWatch sends alarms to SNS for notifications.
+- EC2 instances use IAM roles for secure AWS access.

 ## Component Details